RayHightower/RayHightower.com/_posts/2017-08-24-highly-effective-seo.markdown

 * Hidden Text – Text that is colored to blend in with the background of a page.
 Humans canʼt see the text, but search engines can.
 Modern search engines can also tell when such text is invisible to humans, rendering this tactic ineffective.

-* The SEO and spamdexing articles at Wikipedia have more information on SEO schemes for those who are interested.
+The SEO and spamdexing articles at Wikipedia have more information on SEO schemes.

 ### Google, Bing, and Yahoo Are Not Stupid

 Why does it make sense to avoid clever schemes?
-Because Google and the other search engines (like Yahoo and Bing) are not stupid.
+Because Google and the other search engines are not stupid.
 Clever schemes, when discovered by the search engine crawlers, can actually _lower_ your search ranking.
-In extreme cases, Google may remove the offending site altogether.
+In extreme cases, a search engine may remove the offending site altogether.

 ### How to Increase Your Page Rank

-An effective approach to search engines can be summed up as follows:
+An effective SEO strategy can be summed up as follows:

-* Create a great site with solid, informative content.
+* Create a great site with solid, useful content.

 * Give legitimate sites a reason to link to you.